 SiteGround offers SG Optimizer plugin that allows you to enable converting all your images to WebP format.
 The good part is that you do not need any other setup.

-- All WebP images are stored at server side and you can’t view them in your Media Library or using FTP.
+- All WebP images are stored in server side and you can’t view them in your Media Library.
+It is possible view them in your media uploads folder using FTP from File Manager app.

 - You can check whether WebP images are loading when viewing the site in browser.